-New Orleans—Terry L. Allers, AIA, NCARB, of Fort Dodge, IA, was elected secretary of the National Council of Architectural Registration Boards (NCARB) at its 96th Annual Business Meeting.
-Most recently, Allers served as the director of the Council’s Mid-Central States Conference (Region 4), which represents Iowa, Illinois, Indiana, Kentucky, Michigan, Missouri, Minnesota, Ohio, and Wisconsin.
+Seattle, WA—Terry L. Allers, AIA, NCARB, of Fort Dodge, IA, was elected treasurer of the National Council of Architectural Registration Boards (NCARB) at its 97th Annual Business Meeting.
+Allers was elected Board secretary in 2015 after serving as the director of NCARB’s Mid-Central States Conference (Region 4), which represents Iowa, Illinois, Indiana, Kentucky, Michigan, Missouri, Minnesota, Ohio, and Wisconsin.

-Since 2006, Allers has served on multiple NCARB committees, including the Broadly Experienced Architects Committee, where he participated in the effort to convert the application and approval process to a computer-based system; and the Committee on Education, where he participated in NCARB’s review of the 2012 Practice Analysis.
-He also previously served as the Region 4 vice chair and secretary/treasurer, and was a member of the NAAB/NCARB Accreditation Team Pool.
+Since 2006, Allers has served on multiple NCARB committees, including the Education Committee, where he participated in NCARB’s review of the 2012 Practice Analysis; the Procedures and Documents Committee, where he evaluated NCARB’s Bylaws and standards for NCARB certification; and the Broadly Experienced Architect Committee, where he helped digitize the program’s application and approval process.
+The Iowa architect also served as the Region 4 vice chair and secretary/treasurer, and was a member of the Audit Committee, NCARB/NAAB Procedures Task Force, and NCARB/NAAB Accreditation Team Pool.

 Allers was appointed to the Iowa Board of Architectural Examiners in 2005, serving terms as chair and vice chair.
-He is founder and president of Allers Associates Architects, PC, a full service architectural firm located in Fort Dodge, IA, serving Iowa and Minnesota.
-An active volunteer in the Fort Dodge community, Allers was recognized by the Fort Dodge Area Chamber of Commerce with the presentation of the Catalyst Award in 2012.
+He is founder and president of Allers Associates Architects, PC, a full service architectural firm located in Fort Dodge, IA, practicing in Iowa and Minnesota.
+An active volunteer in the Fort Dodge community, Allers was recognized by the Fort Dodge Area Chamber of Commerce with the Catalyst Award in 2012.